molab-itp/content-2025-09/weeks/12_workshop.md

 ## Homework Week12

 - continue working on your final project
 - how will you track your project?
   - homework folder | new repo
   - note how and put a link in your wiki page
-- be prepared to present and discuss
+- be prepared to present and discus
+- in class we will

+  - build your project
+  - test your project

 - [wiki home page week12](https://github.com/molab-itp/content-2025-09/wiki#week-12-homework)